Vishruth23/Hacknite23-Team-Segmentation-Fault/README.md

   4) Radar charts for top players: Using matplotlib the app constructs a radar chart based on parameters(eg:runs,wickets etc) for the top batsman and top Bowler.

-To achieve these objectives, we used various data scraping(using selenium), processing and analysis techniques (using pandas).The final output will be presented in an easy-to-understand format for users to make informed decisions about team selection and player performance.
+To achieve these objectives, we used various data scraping(using selenium), processing and analysis techniques (using pandas).The final output will be presented in an easy-to-understand format for users to make informed decisions about team selection and player performance(ex: graph using matplotlib and tables using bootstrap).

 Scraping was done from the official iplt20 website.
+(Webscraping part can be found in the files readplayer.py, fetch_players.py, and player_stats.py all located in the ipl_dj folder)

 ### **Installation process:**
   -->Download the zip file of the project from the github repo and extract the file.